bnika/MerkOrCore/README.markdown

 This assures you that the MerkOr data is loaded but you don't have to study redis-cli to use the MerkOrCore API.
 For those interested in inspecting the data directly, for example with redis-cli, the structure of the Redis data is shown in the file `merkor_redis_structure.txt`.

+### MerkOrCore API
+See the java-doc in folder doc in this project.

 ### MerkOrCore command line interface
 Before running MerkOrCore, either as a command line interface or as an API, **make sure the Redis server is running!**.